simeoncloud/docs/permissions.md

 * Teams administrator
   * Required to manage Teams settings
 * Application administrator
   * Required to manage app registrations and service principles
 * Groups administrator
   * Required to manage groups
 * Security administrator
   * Required to manage configurations in Azure AD
 * Cloud device administrator
   * Required to read/write Device registration policy

 **[Assign an Exchange Online Admin role](https://admin.exchange.microsoft.com/#/adminRoles/addRoleGroup) with the following permissions:**
 * Address lists
   * Required for Exchange Online settings

-**:exclamation: Without the Global Adminstrator Role, you can read but not apply changes to Directory Properties
+** :exclamation: Without the Global Adminstrator Role, you can read but not apply changes to Azure Active Directory User Settings